videomi/shotcut_web/FAQ.md

 Shotcut uses the GPU in three ways:

-1. OpenGL for drawing parts of the user interface and showing video
+1. For drawing parts of the user interface and showing video: Direct3D on Windows, Metal on Linux, and OpenGL on Linux.
 2. hardware encoding (where available and enabled)
-3. OpenGL for the hidden GPU Effects (filters and transitions) mode
+3. OpenGL for GPU Effects (filters and transitions) mode

 Shotcut does NOT use the GPU or hardware acceleration for the following: